Quick LinksApplications are no longer being accepted for the 2015-16 Academic Year.

-The Department of Community Living has begun the Community Advisor (CA) selection process for the 2015-2016 academic year.
+The Department of Community Living is currently completing the Community Advisor (CA) selection process for the 2015-2016 academic year.
 Community Living is seeking candidates who are flexible, creative, and enthusiastic about the Brandeis residential community.
 The CA position requires well-developed interpersonal skills, a genuine interest in working with a wide variety of people, and an ability to perform in an organized and responsible manner under conditions that may be stressful.

 - Have lived in on-campus housing at Brandeis for a minimum of one semester prior to the time of application.

 - Have completed a minimum of one semester of post-secondary coursework before time of application.

 - Have a minimum of a 2.5 cumulative grade point average at time of application.
 GPA must not fall below 2.5 at any point between the time of application and the end of appointment as a CA.